What does it mean to harden a home?

 What is a hardened structure?

-How does tect reduce wildfire risk in a home design?
+How does earth'smart powered by tect reduce wildfire risk in a home design?

 Can hardened home design help with insurance concerns?